 A Stock Broker

 General people can’t go to a stock exchange and buy/sell stocks.
 A stockbroker is a person who is licensed to trade in shares.
 Brokers also have direct access to the share market and can act as your agent in share transactions.
 For this service, they charge a fee.
 Every broker should be registered on the Securities and Exchange Board of India (SEBI).
 There are a number of brokers/sub-brokers which you can choose for trading.
-For example:

 You need a saving account with a bank to trade in a stock market and this account will be linked to your trading account.
 You have to transfer amount from your savings account to your trading account for trading or investing.